Elaeocarpus angustifolius: Similar species

 E. grandis/angustifolius can, however, be told apart from other species of Elaeocarpus by having petals much divided at the apex; small, round fruit; 5-7 locules per stone; straight embryos; and glabrous leaves with even and fine serrations along their margins.
 The most similar species in Northern Territory is E. arnhemicus; this species has leaves which are less long and more wide, stamens without bristles, and fruit which are ellipsoid in shape as opposed to round.

-Overal, Coode found E. ptilanthus to be the most similar species, and very difficult to tell apart without the fruit.
+Overall, Coode found E. ptilanthus to be the most similar species, and very difficult to tell apart without the fruit.
 Whereas E. angustifolius is largely a lowland species, E. ptilanthus is found in highlands and cloud forests.
 Coode notes that the crowns are different, that of E. ptilanthus being dark, dense and umbrella-like, as opposed to light and spreading.
 The leaves are leathery, darker and shinier on top.
 The most important difference is seen in the fruit; E. ptilanthus has twice-as-large fruit with fibrous flesh, E. angustifolius is more juicy.
 The stone is very different in E. ptilanthus, the ornamentation having developed into numerous holes and arches, through which the strong fibres run, making cleaning a stone difficult.
 These arches are usually flattened and long, and curve towards the apex of the stone.
 The stone is also shaped differently, it is ellipsoid or ovoid, not round.
 A study comparing a number of gene sequences, however, found that a E. ptilanthus sample was largely indistinguishable from E. angustifolius, with the exception of one more variable sequence, where it was nested within different E. angustifolius samples.